Death Is Silent: Release and promotion

-The album was slated for release on October 12, 2010, but due to a UPC conflict with Souljah Boy's Swag Flu mixtape, the release was delayed, and the album was released on October 26, 2010.
+The album was slated for release on October 12, 2010, but due to a UPC conflict with Soulja Boy's Swag Flu mixtape, the release was delayed, and the album was released on October 26, 2010.
 It was made available for streaming and digital download at Bandcamp, iTunes, and Amazon.com on the original date of October 12.
 Three singles were released through QN5 Music's web site as free downloads.

 Two music videos have been released for the album on YouTube; one for "Graveyard" on November 25, 2010, and one for "La Petite Mort (Come Die With Me)" on November 29, 2010.
 "Graveyard" was directed by Landon Antonetti, and "La Petite Mort" was directed by Matt Hobbs of Vital Films.
 The video for "La Petite Mort" is also notable for starring pornographic actress Mia Rose.

 The CD for "Death Is Silent" also includes the instrumentals of each track minus two.